orbyss-io/Orbyss.Blazor.Syncfusion.JsonForms/README.md

 ---

 ## 🤝 Contributing

-We're happy to accept contributions, ideas, or improvements.
+This project is open source and contributions are welcome!

+Whether it's bug fixes, improvements, documentation, or ideas — we encourage developers to get involved.
-Fork the repo, create a feature branch, and open a PR — no formal process required.
+Just fork the repo, create a branch, and open a pull request.

+We follow standard .NET open-source conventions:
+- Write clean, readable code
+- Keep PRs focused and descriptive
+- Open issues for larger features or discussions

+No formal contribution guidelines — just be constructive and respectful.

 ---

 ⭐️ Found this useful?
-[Give us a star](https://github.com/orbyss-io/Orbyss.Blazor.Syncfusion.JsonForms) and help spread the word!
+[Give us a star](https://github.com/orbyss-io/Orbyss.Blazor.Syncfusion.JsonForms/stargazers) and help spread the word!